Date: 2010-02-07 05:39 pm (UTC)

 Then I started writing Macfic, and realised I own an atlas that has preserved the political landscape of Mac's era.
 It gets a lot of use now.

-This is a side-community for fic_rush, where we post our hourly posts during rounds.
+This is a side-community for [community profile] fic_rush, where we post our hourly posts during rounds.
 If you've wandered in here by accident, you'll want to go there instead.

 If you're with fic_rush and have just shown up, look for most recent hourly post.